slior/adrflow/README.md

 ```
 adr new Some Title
 ```
 This will create a new ADR with the given title in it.
-It will assign it with a new available ID.
+It will assign a new available ID to the ADR.

 ### Accepting an ADR
 If an ADR is to be accepted, you can invoke the `accept` command: